Table of Contents

 - Believe in yourself.

 - What you've done comes back to you.

 Beyond The Basics

 自分 Without Subject

-You might've noticed from previous examples, but 自分 works even if there's nothing to echo back in the sentence.
-This is because sentence components, especially subject, often gets omitted in Japanese depending on the context, so it's not rare that you see 自分 and you don't see what it refers to. 👻
+You might've noticed from previous examples that 自分 works even if there's nothing to echo back to in the sentence.
+This is because sentence components, especially the subject, often get omitted in Japanese depending on the context, so it's not rare to see 自分 and without specifying who it's referring to. 👻

 For example, when someone says something like: